 Adding to that overall ease of operation is the self-adjusting finger clamp that slips on without fuss, and then the press of just one button to take a reading.
 (This adjustable clamp also means that the SM-110 is suitable for use on both children and adults.)

 The portable size of the SM-110 makes it easy to handle and carry.
 Strap it around your neck or wrist, throw it in your rucksack – whatever takes your fancy you extreme sports fanatic you.

 And should your activities damage the device, you can always try and get away with the claiming on the 2-year warranty.

-Overall the SM-110 makes for a great, compact and reliable sports based oximeter.
-The two way display makes it easy to take readings while out on the field, and the high level of satisfaction among users speak for itself.
+Overall the SM-110 makes for a great, compact, and reliable sports-based oximeter.
+The two-way display makes it easy to take readings while out on the field, and the high level of satisfaction among users speaks for itself.

 - Related Content: Top 25 best shoes for nurses – An ultimate Guide